About This Program

 Offered by Seton Hall University, this 62-credit program is run exclusively at the Georgian Court campus in Lakewood, New Jersey.
-Check out our frequently asked questions for more information.

 Second degree baccalaureate graduates are prepared to practice nursing in a variety of settings, which may include ambulatory care, acute care hospitals, long-term care facilities and hospices and schools.
 Moreover, the baccalaureate degree in nursing prepares graduates to continue education on a graduate level.
 Graduates are eligible to sit for the NCLEX-R.N.